dinhdlinh/Group-2-Final-Exam/README.md

 ## 🎯 Project Summary

-As data analysts working with national housing data, our goals are:
+As analyzing USA's national housing data, our goals are:

 - Clean and prepare the dataset for high-quality analysis
 - Explore trends in house prices across different states and cities